Kota

 • Additional voluntary contributions (AVCs)

-What Happens When Your Pension Fund Exceeds the SFT?
+What Happens When Your Employees’ Pension Fund Exceeds the SFT?

-If your pension fund capital exceeds the SFT (€2 million in 2024), you’ll be taxed 40% (chargeable excess tax) on any amount you withdraw beyond this limit.
+If your employees’ pension fund capital exceeds the SFT (€2 million in 2025), they’ll be taxed 40% (chargeable excess tax) on any amount they withdraw beyond this limit.

-You could stop contributing to your pension fund once it reaches the SFT to avoid paying this excess charge.
+They could stop contributing to their pension fund once it reaches the SFT to avoid paying this excess charge.

-Note: In September 2024, the Irish government announced plans to gradually increase the Standard Fund Threshold (SFT) limit from €2 million to €2.8 million by 2029.
+In September 2024, the Irish government announced plans to gradually increase the Standard Fund Threshold (SFT) limit from €2 million to €2.8 million between 2026 and 2029.

-The SFT limit was initially set as €5 million and was lowered to €2.3 million in 2011 and then to €2 million from 1st January 2014.
-If your pension fund was over €2 million on 1st January 2014, you might be eligible for a Personal Fund Threshold (PFT) set at a maximum of €2.3 million.
+The SFT limit was initially set at €5 million and was lowered to €2.3 million in 2011 and then to €2 million from 1st January 2014.
+If a pension fund exceeded €2 million on 1st January 2014, the pensioner may be eligible for a Personal Fund Threshold (PFT) of up to €2.3 million.

 B. Annual Limits

-The amount of pension contributions you can get relief on in a year is subject to two annual limits:
+The amount of pension contributions your employees can get relief on in a year is subject to two annual limits:

-• Age-related percentage limit: A maximum percentage of your gross income, depending on your age.
+• Age-related percentage limit: A maximum percentage of their gross income, depending on their age.

-• Total earnings limit: A limit to the total earnings (gross income) that’s taken into account to calculate your tax-relieved contributions.
+• Total earnings limit: A limit to the total earnings (gross income) that’s taken into account to calculate their tax-relieved contributions.

 These limits also apply to self-employed people.

-For self-employed individuals, earnings refer to their net annual earnings (earnings minus allowable expenses).
+If you’re self-employed, earnings refer to your net annual earnings (earnings minus allowable expenses).

 We’ll learn about these two limits in detail: